amonclus/EpidemicSpreadingToolkit/README.md

 # Network Contagion Lab

 An interactive platform for simulating, analysing, and predicting epidemic and cascade spreading processes on complex networks.
-Developed as part of a Bachelor's thesis at **ISEP — Institut Supérieur d'Électronique de Paris**.
+Developed as part of a Bachelor's thesis at **ISEP.

 ---